armadito/armadito-windows-deps/clamav/README.md

 Thus, the next Libclamav build will use your recently builded openssl from armadito-windows-dependencies.
 You need perl installed in your PATH.
 To do so :

+   $ cd armadito-windows-dependencies\openssl\build_openssl
+   $ prepare_for_clamav_vs2013.bat

-   $ cd armadito-windows-dependencies/clamav
+   $ cd armadito-windows-dependencies\clamav
    $ perl a6o_patch_clamav.pl

-If you want to build on VS2013, you may need to apply a patch :
+If you want to build on VS2013, you may need to apply an other patch :

-   $ cd armadito-windows-dependencies/clamav
+   $ cd armadito-windows-dependencies\clamav
    $ git apply vs2013_min_max_fix.patch

 Build Instructions